+Figure 2.19 DPDK Rings

 Each descriptor points onto a packet that has been received (RX ring) or that is going to be transmitted (TX ring).
-The more descriptors RX/TX rings are containing, the more memory size will be required in each mempool (number of mbufs) to store data.
+The more descriptors that RX/TX rings are containing, the more memory will be required in each mempool (number of mbufs) to store data.

 Data Transfer between host NIC and memory

-DPDK application is only processing packets that are exposed in user space host OS memory.
+The DPDK application is only processing packets that are exposed in user space host OS memory.
 DPDK rings are an abstraction of the real NIC queues: DPDK is using DMA to keep synchronized at any time between the NIC hardware queues and its DPDK representation in the host memory.

 Physical NIC incoming packets

 When an incoming packet is reaching the physical NIC interface, it is stored in NIC physical queue memory.
-RX ring is managing packets that have to be processed by a DPDK application.
+The RX ring is managing packets that have to be processed by a DPDK application.
 Synchronization between the host OS and the NIC happens through two registers, whose content is interpreted as an index in the RX ring:

 Receive Descriptor Head (RDH): indicates the first descriptor prepared by the OS that can be used by the NIC to store the next incoming packet.